EXPLORING THE GREAT WORLD RELIGIONS

 |Instructor:||J Thomas Pawlowski|

 Class will be taught via ZOOM.
-Instructor will email you meeting ID prior to class.
-NOTE: Bring writing utensils, paper and an open mind!
+Instructor will email you the meeting code before class.
+NOTE: Please have writing utensils, paper and an open mind!

 THIS COURSE IS NOW CLOSED.
-FALL SESSION REGISTRATION OPENS AUGUST 22ND.
+WINTER SESSION REGISTRATION OPENS JANUARY 9TH, 2022.
 COME BACK AND SEE US!